Omnichannel logistics: don’t beat around the e-commerce bush

-The unstoppable global advance of e-commerce is forcing businesses to plough out a storage plan that runs parallel with this new digital consumership.
+The unstoppable global advance of e-commerce is forcing businesses to plow out a storage plan that runs parallel with this new digital consumership.
 From this seed, blooms the ever-growing concept of omnichannel logistics.
 That said…What exactly is omnichannel shopping?
 And, what changes does it mean for logistics warehousing?
 Discover some keys to shaping your warehouse to our digital world before it’s too late.

 Features of omnichannel logistics